The Bureau (TV series): Cast and characters

+Production

+The Bureau was the brainchild of Éric Rochant, who served as showrunner and lead writer.
+After four-plus seasons, and not wishing to conclude the series in a "sentimental manner", Rochant handed over the writing and directorial reins to filmmaker Jacques Audiard for the last two episodes of the fifth and final season.
+(This decision proved controversial with fans.)

 Broadcast

 The Bureau originally came to French television in 2015 on the premium network Canal+ with a ten-episode first season.
-This was the best performing new drama on the French premium pay net since Les Revenants in 2012.
+It was an immediate critical and commercial success, becoming Canal+'s strongest-performing drama since Les Revenants and earning a rapid renewal for a second season.
 It was quickly renewed for a second season, broadcast in 2016, and further renewed for a third season in May 2016.
+The Bureau was renewed for a fourth season in April 2017 (while it was also announced that Pascal Breton's Federation Entertainment was developing a US remake of the show).
+In June 2019, Canal+ announced that production had begun on a ten-episode fifth season.
+The fifth season debuted in April 2020, with showrunner Rochant declaring it would be his last season with the show.

-In the United States and Canada, the series was first launched exclusively on iTunes where it remained in the Top Five most downloaded TV seasons for two weeks, with several episodes in the top 100 most downloaded and a 4.5/5 viewer rating.
+In the United States and Canada, the series was first launched exclusively on iTunes, on 1 June 2016, before later becoming available on other streaming platforms.
 In the United Kingdom, the series was released exclusively on Amazon Prime on 17 June 2016.
 In the United States, seasons 1-5 are now available to Amazon Prime customers, but require the purchase of either AMC Networks' Sundance Now or AMC+ premium channel additions.
 In Germany, it was sold to RTL Crime for broadcast in 2016.
 In Australia, it aired on public broadcaster SBS, and all five seasons were available on their free streaming service SBS On Demand until 30 November 2023.